ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

         })
         .commitSecurityLabel('TLP Red');

-Putting it all Together
+Putting It All Together
 ~~~~~~~~~~~~~~~~~~~~~~~

 This example will demonstrate how to add a Victim with a name of
 'task-999' to the "Example Community" owner.
 It passes a callback to the
-``commit()`` method that will add a group and indicators association,
+``commit()`` method that will add a Group and Indicators Association,
-attribute, tag, and security label.
+Attribute, Tag, and Security Label.
 Any number of Associations,
 Attributes, or Tags can be added in the callback.

 .. code:: javascript